dynacylabs/AutoForge/README.md

 - `--max_layers` Maximum number of layers (default: 75).
   **Note:** This is about 3mm + the background height
 - `--min_layers`  Minimum number of layers (default: 0).
 Used to limit height of pruning.
-- `--background_height` Height of the background in millimeters (default: 0.24).
+- `--background_height` Height of the background in millimeters (default: 1.0).
   **Note:** The background height must be divisible by the layer height.
+Higher values provide better structural support (1.0mm = 25 layers at 0.04mm).
 - `--background_color` Background color in hexadecimal format (default: `#000000` aka Black).
   **Note:** The solver currently assumes that you have a solid color in the background, which means a color with a TD value of 4 or less (if you have a background height of 0.4).
 - `--visualize` enable live visualization of the composite image during optimization (default: True).